2000 ATHLETIC HALL OF FAME INDUCTEE

 Earning his master's degree in sociology from GW in 1958, Sturm spent the next six years as a pilot in the U.S. Air Force - followed by 14 more years in the Wyoming Air National Guard (ANG).
 He retired from the ANG as a Lieutenant Colonel and command pilot with more than 20 years of military service and more than 8,000 flying hours.

 After completing his active duty commitment in the Air Force, Sturm began a highly successful career in Denver (Colo.) business community.
-He has served as n investment counselor for over 35 years and was a partner of Boettcher and Co., and senior vice president of First Union Securities in Denver.
-He currently serves as the Senior Financial Advisor of The Sturm Group, a Merrill Lynch Financial Advisory Team, in Denver, Colorado.
+He has served as an investment counselor for over 35 years and was a partner of Boettcher and Co., and senior vice president of First Union Securities in Denver.
+He also served as the Senior Financial Advisor of The Sturm Group, a Merrill Lynch Financial Advisory Team, in Denver, Colorado.

 In addition to his professional career, Sturm initiated a newsletter sharing the whereabouts and happenings of `50s GW football teammates and classmates.
-Nearly 100 GW athletes, wives and widows, coaches, staff members and friends were on the list and routinely contribute information on happenings in their lives.
-All have genuinely appreciated this initiative.
+Nearly 100 GW athletes, wives and widows, coaches, staff members and friends were on the list and routinely contributed information on happenings in their lives.